lucidrains/PaLM-rlhf-pytorch/README.md

 ## PaLM + RLHF - Pytorch (wip)

-Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture
+Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
+Maybe I'll add retrieval functionality too, à la <a href="https://github.com/lucidrains/RETRO-pytorch">RETRO</a>

 ## Citations